Doula Education and Careers

 A doula provides information, physical and emotional support, and advocacy for women and their partners during and after the birth process.

-Unlike other practitioners such as obstetricians, nurses, and nurse-midwives, those with doula training do not give medical advice or have clinical duties.
+Unlike other practitioners such as obstetricians, nurses, and nurse-midwives, doulas do not give medical advice or have clinical duties.

 However, they provide critical support and assistance during labor and birth, making the process easier for the midwife and the mother-to-be.